SOFTWARE-CLINIC/featurebook/README.md

 ## Releasing

 Select a branch that contains the code you want to release.
-Usually, you'll want to release against the `master` branch, unless you're releasing a beta version.
+Usually, you'll want to release against the [master](https://github.com/SOFTWARE-CLINIC/featurebook/tree/master) branch, unless you're releasing a beta version.

-Let's assume that the latest version of the `featurebook` package is `0.0.6` (see the `version` property in `package.json`).
+Let's assume that the latest version of the `featurebook` package is `0.0.6` (see the `version` property in [package.json](/package.json)).

 ```shell
 $ git clone https://github.com/SOFTWARE-CLINIC/featurebook.git && cd featurebook
 ```

-To bump the path|minor|major version number and write the new data back to `package.json`:
+To bump the path|minor|major version number and write the new data back to [package.json](/package.json):

 ```shell
 $ npm version patch|minor|major -m "[npm] prepare release %s"
 v0.0.7
 ```

-Note that this command will also create a version commit and `v0.0.7` tag, and fail if the cloned repository is not clean.
+Note that this command will also create a version commit and tag named `v0.0.7`, and fail if the cloned repository is not clean.

-To push the commit and tag to the origin remote repository:
+To push the commit and the `v0.0.7` tag to the `origin` repository:

 ```shell
 $ git push -u origin master